scontain/scone_mesh_tutorial/README.md

 In this `Hello World` example, this amounts to just two files which have already been created for you.
 You just need to:

- - Specify an image repository where you can store the generated, confidential image: pass this along to the run.sh script with argument --image-repo <REPO>.
+ - Specify an image repository where you can store the generated, confidential image: pass this along to the run.sh script with argument --image-repo <REPO>, or by setting the environment variable APP_IMAGE_REPO..

  - Optionally, change the Kubernetes namespace by passing argument --namespace <kubernetes-namespace> to the run script.
+This will be the namespace where the application will be deployed. --cas and --cas-namespace can be used to specify the CAS to use for the application and the namespace for the CAS.

 > **NOTE:** A *service manifest file* is a `yaml` file, in which you describe the service by specifying different properties.
 These include but are not limited to: